rrobbes/EngineeringOfMobileSystemsV2/8-RN-Recap/README.md

 Since React needs the help of the key to figure out differences in the tree, it gives a warning when the keys are absent in places where it would need them, such as when rendering lists of elements.

+Recommendation: to avoid issues of performance (and occasional visual bugs) while rendering lists of components, always include a "key" prop when you are rendering lists in this way.